u0953009/11/README.md

    - Secondly, the dataset is not balanced.
       - Photos taken from the side comprise the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced either.
-   - Obtaining more experiment photos and videos, and techniques to balance the data could be tried for a better accuracy.
+   - It is needed to obtain more experiment photos and videos in order to improve the accuracy.
+Finding techniques to balance the data is also worth a try.
    - Underfitting and overfittings are observed during training the models.
 They appear in different patterns depending on different numbers, or different types, of data.
 Trying to find a more suitable model architecture for the dataset would improve.